|Nutrition Facts (per serving)|

-After scrambling the eggs in a bowl, add small cubes of cold butter.
-Then make sure to cook the eggs low and slow so they do not dry out and remain the perfect buttery texture.
+After scrambling the eggs in a bowl, small cubes of cold butter are added.
+Then the eggs are cooked low and slow so they do not dry out and remain the perfect buttery texture.
 You can add these scrambled eggs to breakfast burritos or simply serve alongside bacon and toast.
 Just be sure to have the rest of your breakfast ready so you can serve these eggs the second they're done.

 4 extra-large eggs

 Kosher salt, to taste

 In a bowl, beat the eggs with a fork or whisk until thoroughly mixed and the yolks and whites are totally combined.

-Chop the 2 tablespoons cold butter into small cubes and mix into the eggs.
+Chop 2 of the tablespoons of cold butter into small cubes and mix into the eggs.
 Don't over mix; the butter should not melt into the eggs just yet.

-Add the tablespoon of butter to a saute pan and turn the heat to medium-low.
+Add the remaining tablespoon of butter to a saute pan and turn the heat to medium-low.
 (Be careful not to heat the pan too high—low and slow is key.)

 Add salt and pepper to taste.